elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-can-stress-management-techniques-improve-mental-health.md

 url: /learn/history-of-the-world/questions/how-can-stress-management-techniques-improve-mental-health
 score: 8.5
 related_article1:
-    id: 166230
+    id: 166241
-    title: How do qualitative and quantitative research methods differ in social sciences?
+    title: >-
+        What are the key developments in prehistory that led to the transition to recorded history?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-qualitative-and-quantitative-research-methods-differ-in-social-sciences
+    url: /learn/history-of-the-world/questions/what-are-the-key-developments-in-prehistory-that-led-to-the-transition-to-recorded-history
 related_article2:
-    id: 166233
+    id: 166235
-    title: How has historiography evolved from ancient to modern times?
+    title: >-
+        What are the primary environmental impacts of human activities like deforestation and pollution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-historiography-evolved-from-ancient-to-modern-times
+    url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
 related_article3:
-    id: 166239
+    id: 166213
+    title: >-
-    title: What are the challenges associated with the preservation and access of historical documents?
+        What were the key developments in the historical context of Arabic studies?
-    subject: History of the World
+    subject: Education Studies
-    url: /learn/history-of-the-world/questions/what-are-the-challenges-associated-with-the-preservation-and-access-of-historical-documents
+    url: /learn/education-studies/questions/what-were-the-key-developments-in-the-historical-context-of-arabic-studies
 related_article4:
     id: 166227
+    title: >-
-    title: What are the primary types of historical evidence, and how are they evaluated for reliability?
+        What are the primary types of historical evidence, and how are they evaluated for reliability?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-are-the-primary-types-of-historical-evidence-and-how-are-they-evaluated-for-reliability
+related_article5:
+    id: 166219
+    title: >-
+        What is the significance of primary sources in historical research?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-is-the-significance-of-primary-sources-in-historical-research
 ---

 &nbsp;